Shrewsbury College: Merger

-In 2016, the college merged with Shrewsbury Sixth Form College to form the Shrewsbury Colleges Group.
+In 2016, Shrewsbury College of Arts and Technology merged with Shrewsbury Sixth Form College to form the Shrewsbury Colleges Group.
 Together, the college offers academic and vocational courses from three campuses across Shrewsbury.
+The college changed its name to Shrewsbury College in September 2025.

+The college is currently rated as 'Outstanding' by Ofsted in its most recent report in March 2025.

 In the merged college's first Ofsted report, the college scored Inadequate in both "Behaviour and attitudes" and "Leadership and management" with the remaining scored at Good.
 The college attempted to, unsuccessfully, overturn the report before it was published - with Ofsted upholding the grading upon their revisit.

 Name Change

 In 2025, Shrewsbury Colleges Group announced that it would be changing its name to Shrewsbury College, effective from 1 August 2025.